JacobSal/MindInMotion_YoungerOlderAdults_SpeedVarib/README.md

 ### Prerequisites
 MATLAB 2023b
+R (for IDK I like RStudio, but some may prefer visual studio code)

 ### Installation
 Using GitHub Desktop to clone repository is preferred, but command line arguments can be used easily: